texfaq/texfaq.github.io/FAQ-latex-books.md

 - The LaTeX Graphics Companion:
-  _Illustrating documents with TeX and PostScript_ by Michel Goossens, Sebastian Rahtz, Frank Mittelbach, Denis Roegel and Herbert Vo&szlig; (second edition, Addison-Wesley, 2007, ISBN-10 0-321-50892-0, ISBN-13 0-321-50892-0)
+  _Illustrating documents with TeX and PostScript_ by Michel Goossens, Sebastian Rahtz, Frank Mittelbach, Denis Roegel and Herbert Voß (second edition, Addison-Wesley, 2007, ISBN-10 0-321-50892-0, ISBN-13 0-321-50892-0)
 - The LaTeX Web Companion:
   _Integrating TeX, HTML and XML_ by Michel